 Cloud telephony is a technology that moves your telephony system to the cloud.
 On contrary to the on-premise PBX system, it doesn’t require you to install telephony software or hardware locally in your premises.
 Instead, all the infrastructure is present on the cloud service provider’s premises and is made accessible through the internet.

-Deploying your communication system over the cloud ensures that all the application and data are available from anywhere at any time.
+By deploying your communication system over the cloud you ensure that all the applications and data are available from anywhere at any time.
 In less investment cloud telephony offers high returns with value add-ons such as quick uptime and data recovery.
 Cloud’s stability, quality, and scalability have overridden the existence of a traditional system.

 How Cloud Telephony Serves Customer-centric Approach